totolicious/crispy-happiness/README.md

 then I would return 0 as the commission
 * Haven't thought about CI and a production config, sorry I did this in a couple of hours
 * Maybe not all files are placed in their ideal directory.
 I'd assume this could get ironed out after working more with this directory structure
+* For simplicity, all dates are used as strings :D

 #Dev notes: